-If determined during a routine inspection or an inspection in response to a complaint that a site/project is non-compliant with the City's stormwater or erosion control ordinance, PDD begins enforcement procedures.
+If after an inspection it appears that a site/project is non-compliant with the applicable City stormwater or erosion control ordinance or requirements, PDD begins enforcement procedures.
 Upon observing a deficiency of any installed BMP, or noting a missing BMP, inspection staff will follow a procedure of progressive actions to assure compliance by the developer.
 The actions are as follows:

-- 1) The inspector will verbally notify the superintendent of the job (owner's representative) of the observed deficiency and ask for corrective action, usually by the end of the day. - 2) The inspector will issue a written notification stating that the verbal notification was not acted on and issuing a specific schedule for the completion of the corrective action. - 3) A 2nd written notice is issued stating that all civil inspections will cease on the project until corrections are completed and requiring a meeting between the project owner and the inspector's supervisor to discuss the breakdown in communication before inspections may resume. - 4) All inspections are held on the project no forward progress can be approved.
+- 1) The inspector will verbally notify the superintendent of the job (owner's representative) of the observed deficiency and ask for corrective action, usually by the end of the day. - 2) The inspector will issue a written notification stating that the verbal notification was not acted on and issue a specific schedule for the completion of the corrective action. - 3) A written notice is issued stating that all civil inspections will cease on the project until corrections are completed and until a meeting between the project owner and the inspector's supervisor is held to discuss the breakdown in communication. - 4) All inspections are held on the project no forward progress will be approved.

 As an additional measure, a re-inspection fee is charged to a project for failing any directive after a second inspection.
 Corrections of findings for municipal projects are referred to the Project Manager.
-The City department supervisor, such as the OEP Environmental Program Coordinator may need to escalate to the department management if findings are not resolved in a timely manner.
+The City department supervisor, such as the OEP Environmental Program Coordinator may escalate to the department management if findings are not resolved in a timely manner.
+The OEP process for escalation of unresolved findings is documented in the OEP SOP "Municipal MS4 Project & Post Construction Inventory, Prioritization Process and MS4 Construction Inspections" (OEP-SW3).

 For municipal projects, the Project Manager may withhold payment until the issue is corrected.

 For private projects, failure to develop specific BMPs or to implement the BMPs located in the SWPPP or SWMP may subject the PDD Permittee(s) to fines of up to \$2,500 per day per violation.
+Each day of a continuing violation is an additional violation.